The Future of Sex According to VICE

 “It’s not exactly robots… But I mean, sexting with porn stars is probably the next big thing.”– Sydney Leathers

 To combat the lost income, adult actors and companies have started to make their own technological advances.
-Porn company Naughty America, for example, has released the Dreamlover app, which allows users to pay to sext porn stars.
-One of the participating stars, Sydney Leathers (Anthony Weiner’s infamous sexting partner), describes the app, along with Skype sessions, as an easy way for her to make extra money.
+Porn company Naughty America, for example, has released the Dream Lover website, which allows users to pay to sext porn stars.
+One of the participating stars, Sydney Leathers (Anthony Weiner’s infamous sexting partner), describes the website, along with Skype sessions, as an easy way for her to make extra money.
 (Full disclosure: Sydney lived with me for a week for a previous article, and we have since become close friends.)
 She sets her own price, which men pay to text or talk on the phone with her.

 “It’s not exactly robots,” Sydney said.
 “But I mean, sexting with porn stars is probably the next big thing.”